An equation is quadratic if and only if it can be written in the following form:

 Monomial Quadratic Equations

-An equation is called monomial if it reduces to a single quadratic term, i.e., in the form:
+An equation is called monomial if it reduces to a single quadratic term, that is, of the form:

 \[ ax^2 = 0 \]